xxsreexx00/FashionHouseTemp/README.md

 ## Explanation about the Unity template
 This unity project aimed to provide a template for students to use as a guide for their projects.

+The experience:
+In this example, user find himself/herself in front of a door.

 It contains these parts:

 An example scene named "VirtualMuseum":